Luxury Villa Rental in Provence: Your Guide to the Perfect Stay

 Then, there’s the service.
 A chef who picks up the best truffles from the morning market.
 A sommelier who curates the week’s wine selection.
 A concierge service that makes last-minute dinner reservations at the kind of place that doesn’t take reservations.

 You’ll know luxury when everything falls into place effortlessly.
 A survey of over 5,000 luxury travellers found that those with $30 million or more in assets favour quiet luxury over extravagance, choosing remote retreats with private access and bespoke service.
-The finest selection of luxury villas delivers exactly that, where everything is handled before you even think to ask.
+The finest selection of luxury villas delivers exactly that—where everything is handled before you even think to ask.

 Five-Star Hotels Are Nice, but a Villa Is Better

 A hotel can offer service, but it’s never truly yours.
 A villa, on the other hand, is shaped around your needs.
-You can wake when you want, eat when you feel like it, or decide how the day unfolds as you go.
+You can wake when you want, eat when you feel like it, and decide how the day unfolds as you go.

 Plan the Right Experiences